Simple closed geodesics on hyperelliptic translation surfaces and classification theorem for translation surfaces in $\mathcal{H}^{\mathrm{hyp}}(4)$: Preliminaries

 \defi{[periodic direction] Let $(X, \omega)$ be a translation surface.
 A direction $\theta \in [0, \pi)$ is called periodic if every $z\in X$ is contained in a regular closed geodesic of direction $\theta$ or a saddle connection of direction $\theta$. }

-\thm{[Veech's dichotomy Theorem, \cite{Veech89}, Proposition 2.4, 2.10 and 2.11 ] Let $(X, \omega)$ be a translation surface whose Veech group $\veech$ is a lattice in $\sltr$ (i.e. a subgroup of finite covolume).
-For each direction $\theta \in [0, \pi)$, one of the following holds: \begin{enumerate} \item $\theta$ is periodic, \item every geodesic with direction $\theta$ is dense in $X$. \end{enumerate} Moreover, in case (\ref{periodic}), there exists a parabolic element $A\in \veech$ which has a unique eigen vector of direction $\theta$. }
+\thm{[Veech's dichotomy Theorem, \cite{Veech89}, Propositions 2.4, 2.10, and 2.11 ] Let $(X, \omega)$ be a translation surface whose Veech group $\veech$ is a lattice in $\sltr$ (i.e. a subgroup of finite covolume).
+For each direction $\theta \in [0, \pi)$, one of the following holds: \begin{enumerate} \item $\theta$ is periodic, \item every geodesic with direction $\theta$ is dense in $X$. \end{enumerate} Moreover, in case (\ref{periodic}), there exists a parabolic element $A\in \veech$ which has a unique eigenvector of direction $\theta$.
+If $\theta=0$, the fixed point of $A$ as a M\"{o}bius transformation is $\infty$.
+If $\theta \neq 0$, the fixed point of $A$ as a M\"{o}bius transformation is $\cot \theta$. }